 Size of Appointed Group

-One Board Chair (APTA Vice President), 13 members, two of which are members of the APTA Board of Directors as selected by the APTA President, and the APTA President as ex-officio (APTA bylaws: Article IX, Section 3, A and Article X, Section I, A).
+One Board chair (APTA Vice President), 13 members, (one who is a member of the APTA Board of Directors as selected by the APTA President), and the APTA President as ex-officio (APTA bylaws: Article VI, Section 4, A).

 Terms of Appointees

 Committee members will serve three-year terms; no individual shall serve more than two consecutive terms.